 Conveyancing fees are made up of legal fees and disbursements.

 Disbursements are the third-party costs paid out on your behalf, for example Stamp Duty and Official Entries.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Newark are fixed, - for a standard transaction, what we quote is what you pay